 The EQE SUV has DC fast-charging capability of up to 170 kW.
 This is slower than some other luxury EVs, but we've found in our own independent charging tests that the EQE SUV's overall ability to regain range while fast charging is above average.

-The EQE SUV certainly leaves an impression as luxurious and pragmatic choice for everyday commuting.
+The EQE SUV certainly leaves an impression as a luxurious and pragmatic choice for everyday commuting.
 It doesn't make your heart race with excitement when you're behind the wheel, but it is by no means an unpleasant vehicle to drive.
 The performance is merely satisfactory, good enough for daily commutes and long drives, but it lacks an exhilarating thrill that some competitors offer.

 The visual appeal is modest and well executed, but the EQE SUV is much less bold and provocative than, say, the BMW iX.
-Comparatively, the Audi e-tron still holds a bit more charm, years after its launch, with a certain aesthetic superiority among its rivals.
+Comparatively, the Audi Q8 E-tron holds a bit more charm, years after its launch, with a certain aesthetic superiority among its rivals.
 The EQE SUV is a careful execution of understated elegance.
 While it might not induce gasps of admiration, it has cemented its place as a solid, if not spectacular, player in the electric SUV segment.

-Which EQE SUV does Edmunds recommend?
+Which EQE SUV trim does Edmunds recommend?

 With an ideal balance of power and range, the midlevel EQE 500 4Matic has a lot to offer.
 It also includes leather upholstery and Mercedes-Benz's Hyperscreen, in which displays span the dashboard with a 12.3-inch digital instrument cluster, a 17.7-inch central touchscreen, and a 12.3-inch display for the passenger.